unitaryfund/mitiq/docs/source/examples/rshadows_tutorial.md

 ---
 # Robust Shadow Estimation with Mitiq

+**Corresponding to:** Min Li (minl2@illinois.edu)

 This notebook is a prototype of how to perform robust shadow estimation protocol with mitiq.

 ```python
 import cirq